Guatemala Coffee Expedition 2024

 - Visit Mercado Central.
 Try a meal there if you can!
 Guatemala City’s largest market, you will be amongst locals here.
 Consider a tour if it feels overwhelming.

 - Visit Danta Chocolate for some of the city’s best chocolate

 Guatemala wasn’t on the top of my list of places I thought I wanted to visit, but the adventures and coffee experience sounded interesting so we decided to go.
 It was well worth it.
-The Mayan ruins, coffee farms, bike ride, kayaking, lake district, shopping, food and volcano hike were all fantastic and it turns out Guatemala is a very interesting and diverse place.
-Highly recommend.
+The coffee farms, bike ride, kayaking, lake district, shopping, food and volcano hike were all fantastic and it turns out Guatemala is a very interesting and diverse place.
+Highly recommend this trip!

 We'll plan the trip!